 Just because the depth varies little, water volumes in the lake are far from constant.
 There have been years when many of the lake’s 10 major islands became peninsulas.

 And in 1983, when the lake reached its modern-day high, it flooded houses, farmland and the nearby freeway.
 The state constructed monstrous pumps to divert the excess water into Utah's west desert.
 The pumps are rusting relics now as they were shut down in 1989.

 Recent studies have discovered another puzzling anomaly about the depth of the lake.
 Just because we have a wet year doesn’t mean the lake will rise.
-In fact, recently it fell after a couple very wet years.
+In fact, before the drought, it fell after a couple very wet years.

 But why?
-It’s because of low groundwater levels.
+It is because of low groundwater levels.
 Because of stringing so many dry years together in the last decade, groundwater levels were far below normal levels.
 Much of the runoff ended up in the ground rather than in streams.

 The other reason is that reservoir managers diverted and stored much more water than normal due to reservoirs being so low.
 So, simply, very little water even reached the Great Salt Lake.

 The lake is fed by four rivers and numerous streams.
 They carry a large volume of dissolved minerals from Utah’s mountains but the lake has no outlet to allow these trapped minerals to move along.

 The lake is one gigantic evaporating pool.
 A huge commercial by-product of this process is table salt.

 And few people know that there was once a

 town in the middle of the Great Salt Lake.